gc185156-ncr/aweconfig/module/bling/docs/module/tabbed.md

-bling.module.tabbed.pop()             -- removes the focused client from the tabbing group bling.module.tabbed.iter()            -- iterates through the currently focused tabbing group bling.module.tabbed.pick_with_dmenu() -- picks a client with a dmenu application (defaults to rofi, other options can be set with a string parameter like "dmenu")
+bling.module.tabbed.pop()             -- removes the focused client from the tabbing group bling.module.tabbed.iter()            -- iterates through the currently focused tabbing group bling.module.tabbed.pick_with_dmenu() -- picks a client with a dmenu application (defaults to rofi, other options can be set with a string parameter like "dmenu") bling.module.tabbed.pick_by_direction(dir) -- picks a client based on direction ("up", "down", "left" or "right")
 ```

 ### Theme Variables